Motherland (2023 Peruvian film)

 Motherland (whose original title is Kinra; it was later retitled as Kinra, el viaje de Atoqcha, lit.
 'Kinra, the journey of Atoqcha') is a 2023 Peruvian drama film written and directed by Marco Panatonic, in his directorial debut.
 It follows a man from Cusco who dreams to become an engineer, but doesn't want to leave his mother and sister.

 The film had its world premiere at the 38th Mar del Plata International Film Festival on 6 November 2023, where it won the Golden Astor.
 It was theatrically released in Peru on 14 November 2024 by V&R Films.
-It was also selected as the Peruvian entry for the Best International Feature Film at the 98th Academy Awards.
+It was also selected as the Peruvian entry for the Best International Feature Film at the 98th Academy Awards, but it was not nominated.

 Synopsis

 Atoqcha travels between his home in the mountains where his mother lives and the city of Cusco, looking for a place to live and work, seeking a future as a civil engineering student.
 Along his journey, he will find a friend who will welcome him like family.
 However, he cannot forget his mother or his sister, who is also searching for her own path, or the land where he grew up.
 Going back is his way, despite starting anew, because his heart will always be divided, just like his country.